StockNews.com Initiates Coverage on Intellicheck (NYSE:IDN)

-Equities researchers at StockNews.com started coverage on shares of Intellicheck (NYSE:IDN – Get Free Report) in a research note issued on Tuesday.
-The brokerage set a “hold” rating on the stock.
+StockNews.com began coverage on shares of Intellicheck (NYSE:IDN – Free Report) in a report released on Wednesday.
+The brokerage issued a hold rating on the stock.

+IDN opened at $2.57 on Wednesday.
+The firm’s fifty day moving average price is $2.56 and its two-hundred day moving average price is $2.41.
+Intellicheck has a fifty-two week low of $1.85 and a fifty-two week high of $3.37.

-Intellicheck (NYSE:IDN – Get Free Report) last announced its quarterly earnings results on Tuesday, May 9th.
-The company reported ($0.07) earnings per share for the quarter, missing the consensus estimate of ($0.06) by ($0.01).
-Intellicheck had a negative net margin of 21.99% and a negative return on equity of 20.26%.
-The company had revenue of $4.25 million for the quarter, compared to analysts’ expectations of $3.80 million.
-Analysts forecast that Intellicheck will post -0.13 EPS for the current year.
+Intellicheck (NYSE:IDN – Get Free Report) last issued its quarterly earnings data on Tuesday, May 9th.
+The company reported ($0.07) EPS for the quarter, missing analysts’ consensus estimates of ($0.06) by ($0.01).
+The company had revenue of $4.25 million for the quarter, compared to the consensus estimate of $3.80 million.
+Intellicheck had a negative return on equity of 20.26% and a negative net margin of 21.99%.
+On average, sell-side analysts anticipate that Intellicheck will post -0.13 EPS for the current fiscal year.

 Intellicheck Company Profile